IMQS/httpbridge/README.md

 of this mechanism is that you cannot stream a result without specifying it's size up front (via the Content-Length header).

-TODO: Finish implementation of this on the Go side, and add a test
+TODO: Finish implementation of streaming responses on the Go side, and add a test

 #### Threads
 You must poll Backend from a single thread.
 The same thread that calls Connect() must also call